Under the Vision 2030, the processing capacity of horticulture produce will be enhanced from 7.5% to 15% of the total horticulture production by 2030.

 Uttarakhand is one of the fastest growing states in India, thanks to the massive growth in capital investment arising from conducive industrial policy and generous tax benefits.

 At current prices, Uttarakhand’s GSDP is projected to be Rs.
 4.29 trillion (US$ 50.26 billion) in FY26.
 Between FY19 and FY26, GSDP of the state is estimated to increase at a CAGR of 8.86%.
-According to the Department for Promotion of Industry and Internal Trade (DPIIT), Between October 2019-December 2024, FDI inflow in Uttarakhand stood at Rs.
-1,691 crore (US$ 217.5 million).
-In FY25 (Until February 2025), the total exports from the state stood at Rs.
-13,239 crore (US$ 1.55 billion).
+According to Department for Promotion of Industry and Internal Trade (DPIIT), between October 2019-June 2025, FDI inflow in Uttarakhand stood at Rs.
+28,965 crore (US$ 3.26 billion).
 Major items exported from Uttarakhand are Engineering Goods and Drugs and Pharmaceuticals, Electronic Goods, Plastic and Linoleum, etc.

 Uttarakhand is one of the fastest growing states in India, thanks to the massive growth in capital investment arising from conducive industrial policy and generous tax benefits.
 The MSME sector plays a crucial role in the economic and social development of the state as this sector is the nursery of entrepreneurship.
 The government has placed a special mandate in its Vision 2030 strategy to develop the MSME sector.
 In the State Budget 2024-25, crop husbandry has been allocated Rs.
 644 crore (US$ 77.25 million) which includes schemes such as National Mission for Natural Farming and PMKSY.
 Additionally, Rs.
 157 crore (US$ 18.83 million) is allocated for research assistance to agriculture institutions.
 As part of the State Budget 2023-24, over the next three years, 50,000 polyhouses (a type of greenhouse) will be set up to promote cluster-based horticulture.
 Six ‘aroma valleys’ will also be developed, such as the Cinnamon Valley in Nainital and Mint Valley in Haridwar.